Guy Smith: Founder of the Gun Facts Project

 Just between 2 gangs and one city.

-26:35.39 – Guy
+26:35.39 – Guy Smith

 26:39.98 – Brian David Crane

-26:53.90 – Guy
+26:53.90 – Guy Smith

 27:29.99 – Brian David Crane

-28:48.46 – Guy
+28:48.46 – Guy Smith

 28:57.44 – Brian David Crane

-29:01.97 – Guy
+29:01.97 – Guy Smith

 And this particular meaning ticks me off in ways that I’m rarely ticked off in both the criminology and the epidemiology field.
 There is a clear and bright dividing line between children, people who have yet to reach puberty and teenagers.
 And there’s really good reasons for having that bright line because anyone who has had teenage children Underfoot will tell you that they are occasionally caustic Antagonistic and uncivilized Beings.
-And that’s part of being a teenager that’s part of growing up. , so the behavior patterns of children who mainly stay at home who mainly stay in their own little tight neighborhood and who haven’t been exposed to you know some of the horrors of the world and aren’t.
-You know, pushing the envelope and challenging parental Authority they are much different than teenagers and you take a child who grows up in the inner City in tough neighborhoods where trust basically is 0 between anybody about anything.
-Ah, there was a wonderful paper called a heaven of our own which you know delved into Inner-city ah psychology and one of the statements in there was if you live in this neighborhood.
-Everyone rips off everyone else so you take a child you raise them in that kind of environment and they become a teenager.
+And that’s part of being a teenager that’s part of growing up, so the behavior patterns of children who mainly stay at home who mainly stay in their own little tight neighborhood and who haven’t been exposed to you know some of the horrors of the world and aren’t.
+Pushing the envelope and challenging parental Authority.

-And it shows that up until age 14 Basically no one dies from guns here in America in terms of accidental gun deaths.
-The gun death rate for children is one child per state per year.
-So about 50
+And it shows that up until age 14.
+Basically no one dies from guns here in America in terms of accidental gun deaths.
+The gun death rate for children is one child per state per year, so about 50..

 31:21.65 – Brian David Crane